Inside the Nature Center

 Challenge yourself to play the interactive "What Animal Was This?" game, find out how the Park got its name, or see what fish swim within Lake Defiance, which is located next to the building.
 There are two scavenger hunts, one for 2nd/3rd graders, and another for 4th/5th graders – which kids can learn something while having fun!

 The Nature Center is open when we have volunteer docents, usually 10:00 am to 3:30 pm from Thursdays through Sundays, April through mid-November.
 To double-check that the Center is open, call ahead at 815-385-1624.

-Please note, the Nature Center is now closed for the remainder of 2019.
-We will re-open in April of 2020.
+Please note, the Nature Center will close for the season after November 15, 2020.
+We will re-open in April of 2021.

 Photos by Bob Vetter Click on photos to enlarge and read the captions